wp-plugins/woocomerce-price-by-country/readme.txt

 == Description ==
 **WooCommerce price by country** lets you set prices based on customer country.
 Your define your country groups (as many as you need), then set prices for those groups in each product.

-From that point on when a shopper conects to site automatically detect country by google ClientLocation api and they’ll see the product prices that you’ve set for that group and be able to buy at those price.
+From that point on when a shopper connect’s to site automatically detect country by google ClientLocation api and they’ll see the product prices that you’ve set for that group and be able to buy at those price.
 Prices appear across the store like any other product, meaning in the main shop page, category pages, cart, and checkout page.

 If the product has no country group price for the shopper’s  then shoppers can still buy at your regular price if you have a regular price set.